sailepradh/Meeting/Weekly Meetings/2017_JAN/meeting_3.md

 # Jan 30 2017 ---> (Supernova Alpha1)

-Third meeting was short and we discussed about project and priorrities
+Third meeting was concise and we discussed about project and priorrities

 ___